 Health Information Frequently Asked Questions

 Below you will find general information about what NIDDK offers and other frequently asked questions.
-Please call the NIDDK Health Information Center at 1-800-860-8747 if you have additional questions.
+Please call the NIDDK Health Information Center at 1-800-860-8747 or contact us via email or live chat if you have additional questions.

 What are clinical trials?

 Clinical trials are a part of clinical research and at the heart of all medical advances.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 Treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
 Clinical trials can also look at other aspects of care, such as improving the quality of life for people with chronic illnesses.
 Doctors and other health professionals conduct clinical trials according to strict rules that are set by the U.S. Food and Drug Administration (FDA).
 These rules make sure that people who agree to be in clinical trials are treated safely.
 Learn more about clinical trials, why they matter, and how to participate by visiting NIH Clinical Research Trials and You.

 Watch a video of NIDDK Director Dr. Griffin P. Rodgers explaining the importance of participating in clinical trials.

 Where can I find information about current clinical trials?

 Information about clinical trials conducted by the NIH, the NIDDK, and other federal and private organizations can be found at ClinicalTrials.gov.
 This site offers information about the location of clinical trials, their design and purpose, participation criteria, and additional information about the disease and treatment under study.